 As most owners will know, the products of combustion in a petrol engine are primarily CO2 and H2O plus a complex mix of chemicals, some of which find their way into the engine oil.
 Filtration will remove most of the particulate matter but the acidic chemicals remain in circulation.
 One of the purposes of regular oil changes is to remove those residues.
 Apart from its frequency, the timing of oil changes can be just as significant.
-For many RV8s nowadays, winter is a time of inactivity and in such circumstances contaminated oil will have a detrimental effect on the life of the engine - the acid contaminants will attack the bearing surfaces and the particulates will settle to form sludges.
+For many MGBV8s nowadays, winter is a time of inactivity and in such circumstances contaminated oil will have a detrimental effect on the life of the engine - the acid contaminants will attack the bearing surfaces and the particulates will settle to form sludges.
 For such vehicles the author would recommend an autumn oil change to give the engine an internal coating of clean oil for the winter months.

-The RV8 is a relatively straightforward vehicle to service but its engine lubrication system has some peculiarities worthy of note.
-As owners will be aware the oil filter is located remotely under bonnet on the right-hand inner wing panel.
+The MGBGTV8 is a relatively straightforward vehicle to service but its engine lubrication system has some peculiarities worthy of note.
+As owners will be aware the oil filter is located remotely on the right-hand inner wing panel just behind the radiator panel.
 A cartridge filter is employed and with a suitable strap wrench this can be removed relatively easily.
-The oil pump has the relatively rare distinction of being driven by the distributor and not vice versa.
-This feature allows the pump to be rotated by an external source (e.g. a power drill) once the distributor is removed - this is only necessary if the engine has been rebuilt or has been lying idle for an extended period.
+A separate oil cooler is located close to the filter but apart from a periodic check for leaking hoses and unions this is maintenance free.
+Finally, the oil pump has the relatively rare distinction of being driven by the distributor and not vice versa.
+This feature allows the pump to be rotated by an external source (e.g. a power drill) once the distributor is removed.
+The process is covered in greater detail in V8NOTE206 and V8NOTE206 and extended period.